Are you struggling to brew the perfect cup of coffee with your Moka Pot?

 It strikes a balance between under-extraction, which results in weak coffee, and over-extraction, which can make your cup too bitter or acidic.

-So next time you’re brewing with your Moka Pot, remember to tweak your stove to stay within this range to bring out the best taste in your favorite coffee beans.
+So, next time you’re brewing with your Stovetop Coffee Maker, remember to tweak your stove to stay within this range to bring out the best taste in your favorite coffee beans.

 This temperature helps ensure the coffee grounds release their flavors and aromas, resulting in a rich and flavorful brew.